Parameterized TDOA: TDOA estimation for mobile target localization in a time-division broadcast positioning system: Performance Analysis

 We can interpret the two conditions as follows.
-Since concurrent TOA measurements are not available in a TDBPS, we can only use sequential TOA measurements to approximate the results.
-If $T_f \geq \left| i-j \right| T_s$, meaning that the transmission interval between Anchor $i$ and Anchor $j$ within the same frame is small compared to the transmission interval of one anchor across two successive frames, the signals from Anchor $i$ and Anchor $j$ can be viewed as transmitted almost simultaneously, approximating the scenario of concurrent TOA measurements.
-Moreover, estimating the parameters of polynomial models resembles a fitting process, which requires more frames of data for greater accuracy.
+Since concurrent measurements are not available in a TDBPS, we can only use sequential measurements to approximate the results.
+If $T_f \gg \left| i-j \right| T_s$, meaning that the target's reception interval of sequential measurements within the same frame is extremely short compared to the duration of one frame, the signals from anchor $i$ and anchor $j$ can be viewed as received almost simultaneously, approximating the scenario of concurrent measurements.
+Moreover, estimating the parameters of polynomial models resembles a fitting process, which requires data from more frames for greater accuracy.

-Additionally, we observe an interesting case: if $N_f$ is even and $L=1$, $\boldsymbol{F}_2$ is a scalar, which satisfies
+Additionally, we observe an interesting case: if $L=1$ and $N_f$ is even, $\boldsymbol{F}_2$ is a scalar, which satisfies

-This implies that for the $L=1$ model, the CRLB can be reached if condition \ref{cond1} is satisfied under these circumstances.
+This implies that the CRLB can be achieved as long as condition \ref{cond1} is satisfied under these circumstances.